dotnet/docs-maui/docs/user-interface/styles/css.md

 ## Consume a style sheet

-The process for adding a style sheet to a solution is as follows:
+The process for adding a style sheet to a .NET MAUI app is as follows:

 1. Add an empty CSS file to your .NET MAUI app project.
+The CSS file can be placed in any folder, with the *Resources* folder being the recommended location.
 1. Set the build action of the CSS file to **MauiCss**.

 ### Loading a style sheet